 So, which one should you go for? a DVR or an NVR?
 Well, if you need remote access and higher resolution video surveillance, get an NVR, which I suggest the most.
-If it’s a small surveillance job with fewer needs of remote access or instant actions, and only need to record sight, get a DVR.
+If it’s a small surveillance job with fewer remote access or instant actions, and only need to record sight, get a DVR.

 Here are the most frequently asked questions about using NVRs to know if you’re also planning to use an NVR:

 Does NVR need to be connected to router?